About Tor: Testimonial: Why do I use Tor?

 An even more instructive example is Youtube.

 A wonderful tool, youtube-dl, has been developed and is maintained.
+[Add: an even better derivative, yt-dlp, has been developed.]
 It allows one to download content from Youtube and many other distribution sites such as SoundCloud.
 It can also be customized to connect to the local Tor proxy (Onion Proxy, or OP, as its known).
 This allows one to download videos from Youtube over Tor.

 Technically, on GNU/Linux, it looks like this: